AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v21/modules/module1/ex7.md

 ![AEP Debugger](./images/exp3.png)

-On that Schema, you'll see that the Mixin **AEP Web SDK ExperienceEvent Mixin** has been added.
-This Mixin adds all the minimally required fields to the Schema.
-Every Experience Event Schema in Adobe Experience Platform that will be used by Web SDK will always require that Mixin to be part of the Schema.
+On that Schema, you'll see that the field group **AEP Web SDK ExperienceEvent Mixin** has been added.
+This field group adds all the minimally required fields to the Schema.
+Every Experience Event Schema in Adobe Experience Platform that will be used by Web SDK will always require that field group to be part of the Schema.

 ![AEP Debugger](./images/exp4.png)

-In [Module 2](./../module2/data-ingestion.md) you'll learn how to add Mixins to Schemas.
+In [Module 2](./../module2/data-ingestion.md) you'll learn how to add field groups to schemas.

 Next Step: [Summary and benefits](./summary.md)